sidmulajkar/sidsblog/sidmulajkar/content/posts/when-indexes-are-not-useable.md

 ---

-### For the longest time, what we do is search the table one by one sequentially (page by page).
+#### For the longest time, what we do is search the table one by one sequentially (page by page).

 It's basically like a full table scan and if the key is also unique you have to scan the whole table anyway, which is very slow.

-**How to make it faster?** How do we make searching one million stuff faster?
+**How to make it fast?** How do we make searching one million stuff faster?

 Well,

-- Split the table in like n numbers and parallelly process the database in a distributed manner.
+- Split the table in like `n` numbers and parallelly process the database in a distributed manner.
 (Complicated but one way of doing it)

 - Partition the database based on chunk key sizes.